Skip to main contentSkip to navigation

 What does Rossmann Repair Group do when my shipped drive arrives?

-The drive is photographed in the box before unpacking, logged at the Austin receiving desk with a unique case number, and unpacked on an ESD-controlled intake bench.
-For clicking or weak-reading drives, the first technical step is a head-map-aware image pass on a DeepSpar Disk Imager before any mechanical intervention, which captures data from healthy heads before a head swap is attempted.
+The drive is logged at the Austin receiving desk, photographed in the shipping box, unpacked on an ESD-controlled intake bench, and assigned a case number that stays with it through every stage.
+The label, PCB, and physical condition are photographed.
+For drives showing clicking, weak reads, or SMART degradation, the first technical step is a head-map-aware image pass on a DeepSpar Disk Imager before any mechanical intervention.
+This minimizes platter exposure and captures as much data as possible from the surviving heads before a head stack swap is attempted.

-Where is my drive physically worked on after intake?
+Where is my drive worked on after intake?

 If you are experiencing this issue, learn about our mail-in process.